qfwc258/circuidipity/content/2014-02-08-github-pages.rst

 Inside my ``pelican``-powered blog project I create 2 new files: ``.gitignore`` and ``README.rst``.

 The ``.gitignore`` file does exactly what the name implies ... it instructs ``git`` which files and directories not to bother tracking in version control.
-For example I do not want to track:
+For example I do not want to track ...

 .. code-block:: bash